-At the beginning of 2016, the world's Jewish population was estimated at 14,410,700-an increase of 99,100 (0.69 %) over the 2015 revised estimate of 14,311,600-slightly higher than the 14,310,500 original estimate (DellaPergola 2015a).
-The world's total population increased by 1.38 % in 2015 (Population Research Bureau 2015).
-The rate of increase of World Jewry hence was half that of the total population.
+At the beginning of 2017, the world's Jewish population was estimated at 14,511,100-an increase of 103,500 (0.72%) over the 2016 revised estimate of 14,407,600-slightly lower than the 14,410,700 original estimate (DellaPergola 2017a).
+The world's total population increased by 1.12% in 2016 (Population Research Bureau 2017).
+The rate of increase of World Jewry hence was two thirds that of the total population.

 Figure 1 illustrates changes in the number of Jews worldwide, in Israel, and in the aggregate in the rest of the world (the Diaspora)-as well as changes in the world's total population between 1945 and 2016.
 The world's core Jewish population was estimated at 11 million in 1945.
-The core Jewish population concept addresses a human collective that is mutually exclusive with respect to other subpopulations, while acknowledging that the number of persons who carry multiple cultural and religious identities are increasing in contemporary societies (Josselson and Harway 2012) (see Part 1 below).
+The core Jewish population concept addresses a human collective that is mutually exclusive with respect to other subpopulations, while acknowledging that the number of persons who carry multiple cultural and religious identities are increasing in contemporary societies (Josselson and Harway 2012) (see Section 1 below).
 While 13 years were needed to add one million Jews from 11 million to 12 million after the tragic human losses of World War II and the Shoah (Holocaust) (DellaPergola et al. 2000), 40 more years were needed to add another million from 12 million to 13 million.
-While starting in the 1970s, world Jewry stagnated at zero population growth for nearly 20 years, some demographic recovery occurred during the first fifteen years of the 21st century, mostly reflecting an increase in Israel.
+While starting in the 1970s, world Jewry stagnated at zero population growth for nearly 20 years, some demographic recovery occurred since 2000, mostly reflecting an increase in Israel.
 It took about 14 years to add another million from 13 million to 14 million.
 In historical perspective and based on the same definitions, world Jewish population has not recovered its size on the eve of World War II-16.5 million-and it will take decades more to do so, if ever.

-Figure 1 World total population and core Jewish population, 1945-2016
+Fig. 1 World total population and core Jewish population, 1945-2017

 World Jewish population size reflects a combination of two very different demographic trends in Israel and in the Diaspora.
-Israel's Jewish population increased linearly from an initial one-half million in 1945 to over 6.3 million in 2016.
-The Diaspora, from an initial 10.5 million in 1945, was quite stable until the early 1970s, when it started decreasing to the current 8.1 million.
-The world's total population increased more than threefold from 2.315 billion in 1945 to 7.336 billion in 2016.
-Thus, the relative share of Jews among the world's total population steadily diminished from 4.75 per 1,000 in 1945 to 1.96 per 1,000 currently - or one per every 510 inhabitants in the world.
+Israel's Jewish population increased linearly from an initial one-half million in 1945 to about 6.5 million in 2017.
+The Diaspora, from an initial 10.5 million in 1945, was quite stable until the early 1970s, when it started decreasing to about 8.1 million in 2017.
+The world's total population increased more than threefold from 2.315 billion in 1945 to 7.418 billion in 2017.
+Thus, the relative share of Jews among the world's total population steadily diminished from 4.75 per 1,000 in 1945 to 1.96 per 1,000 currently-or one per every 510 inhabitants in the world.

-Two countries, Israel and the US, account for 83.5 % of the 2016 total, another 17 countries, each with 18,000 Jews or more, account for another 15 %, and another 78 countries, each with Jewish populations below 18,000, account for the remaining 1.5 %.
-Figure 2 shows the largest core Jewish populations in 2016.
+Two countries, Israel and the US, account for 83.7% of the 2017 total, another 17 countries, each with 18,000 Jews or more, account for another 14.8%, and another 79 countries, each with Jewish populations below 18,000, account for the remaining 1.5%.
+Figure 2 shows the largest core Jewish populations in 2017.

-Figure 2 Largest core Jewish populations, 2016
+Fig. 2 Largest core Jewish populations, 2017